 Move to Castle Hill

-In July 2014, Prime Minister Viktor Orbán announced that the Prime Ministry would move to the former Carmelite Monastery located next to the Sándor Palace housing the offices of the president (source in Hungarian).
+In July 2014, Prime Minister Viktor Orbán announced that the Prime Ministry would move from its current location to the former Carmelite Monastery located next to the Sándor Palace housing the offices of the president (source in Hungarian).
 Prime Ministry Spokesperson Éva Kurucz said that the office would be moved to the former monastery building on Castle Hill in Budapest by March 15, 2016 (source in Hungarian).